TheYuriG/fullstackTodoApp/README.md

 Alternatively, your git will mention that these files were changed between the clone and the build, just restore them using the git control panel and you are good to go.

+## Usage
+- Register your account (consider using a dummy email like `x@y.com`, although your address isn't visible on the app at all).
+- You should get logged in automatically.
+Create your TODOs as you wish, but refrain from putting any personal information, as this is not a production application and your data can be seen in admin mode (although there is no way to connect the TODO to you, since no email is displayed)
+- After you finished creating data as user, login as admin to view all the TODOs.
+You can't add new, delete or edit any of them, only view.
+Login with `admin@domain.com` / `adminpassword`.

 ##### Features
-- Easy to create and delete TODOs.
+- Easy to create, edit and delete TODOs.
-- [PENDING] Authentication and automatic synchronization of your TODOs with the cloud.
+- Authentication and automatic synchronization of your TODOs with the cloud.
 - Ability to set a time and date to your TODOs so you can assign them as tangible goals.

 ## Problems (Known issues):
-- There is no real authentication worflow due to being unable to connect to a database.
-- - Couldn't get firebase to work, got consistent "auth/failed to connect" errors.
-- - Couldn't get Mongo Realm to work, required downgrading to EXPO v44 since they don't have support to v45 as of now. [[1]](https://www.mongodb.com/docs/realm/sdk/react-native/install/#prerequisites) [[2]](https://github.com/realm/realm-js/issues/4639)
-- Slow reads/writes because of Async Storage.
+- There is no easy way to ignore complete TODOs when viewing the due TODOs in admin mode because of how Firestore works with sequential queries.
+Manually removing them could potentially cause pagination issues.
+- There is no validation for text.
+Firebase Authentication will require a 'valid' email and a 6 characters long password, but that's about it.
+You can enter a 1-character-long string TODOs if you want and the app should behave just fine (empty strings will return an error though).

 ##### Future Updates
 - [ ] Configurable notifications for approaching TODOs